roberrrt-s/roberrrt-s/README.md

 ### Hello

 I'm Robert.
-I currently lecture on anything related to data, the web or development at [CMD Amsterdam](https://cmd-amsterdam.nl/), a BSc programme at the [Hogeschool van Amsterdam](https://hva.nl).
+I currently work as a Creative Technologist (in practice, a front-end developer with a _lot_ of side hobbies) at Deloitte.
 I mainly use GitHub as a portfolio, so if you're visiting this page from [robertspier.nl](https://robertspier.nl): Welcome! feel free to browse around.

 I do some stuff with interfaces, but mainly specialise in the management of data and / or information in large complex systems.
 I like to be the bridge between applications and humans, and have dedicated professionals to help me on those flanks.
 I can be reached at robert.spier [at] gmail.
 I assume most of you can deduce which address to use.